Sunday, January 5, 2020

 The Glenn Frey character walks by the same bar that the lady went in.
 Incidentally, to walk from 42nd Street where he first spies the lady in blue down to West Broadway would have taken him the better part of an hour.
 I've done it, a nice walk, actually.
 It's a logical destination if you're just wandering downtown aimlessly taking in the sights.

-Later, we find out what street that 478 is on when Frey walks by a sign that says "Central Falls" and spots the lady in the blue dress inside.
+Later, we find out what street that 478 is on when Frey passes a sign that says "Central Falls" and spots the lady in the blue dress inside.
 Hey, I can add 1 + 1 and get 478 just like the next guy.
 Turns out to be 478 West Broadway and the bar's name indeed is "Central Falls."
-It was just south of Houston Street on the right as you are walking south.
+It was just south of Houston Street on the right as you walk south.
 A February 8, 1985, dining guide article in the New York Times notes that Central Falls was "A cheerful and trendy restaurant with a generous bar and changing exhibitions by contemporary artists."
 It was open to 2 a.m. on the weekends, so a good place to go after the shows.
-These places with the big glass fronts and dinner and dining were a dime a dozen in the 1980s, but there's something to be said for going down to Soho for a drink.
+"After-hours" clubs were all the thing, most places closed at 1 a.m.
+These places with the big glass fronts and dinner and dining were a dime a dozen in the 1980s, but there's always something to be said for going down to Soho for a drink.

 Glenn Frey You Belong to the City randommusings.filminspector.com